ubc/VRPress/readme.txt

 == Description ==

-This plugin allows users to create virtual tours using self-uploaded panorama images or existing images from Google.
+This plugin allows users to create virtual tours using self-uploaded panorama images or using existing images from Google.